dssjoblom/rails-ansible-stack/README.md

 What your deployment scripts must do in order to work:

-0. Deploy as `admin`, the user created by Ansible.
+0. Deploy as `appdeployer`, the user created by Ansible.
 The credentials for this user are the ones you set up in part 3 of "Adding a new environment".